daisyzhou-ubc/cocoaboard-r-daisy/README.md

 ### Install packages

-Open an R console and run:
+Open an R console (type 'R' in the terminal and enter) and run:

 ``` r
 install.packages(c("shiny", "bslib", "tidyverse", "ggplot2", "scales", "rsconnect"))